A practical tool to help communities, newcomers

 A Newcomer is someone who has moved to a new location.
 It could be a distance of a few kilometres or many thousands of kilometres.
 A newcomer may have moved to the new location for the first time, or returned to a location where they have previously lived.
 This term includes moves made by people from intrastate, interstate and overseas.
 They may be a current citizen, a migrant, a refugee or an asylum seeker.

 These people are called ‘newcomers’ because it is a transitory phase – they will not be a newcomer forever.
 Our research shows that this transition time is usually up to three years (but this can be significantly reduced if you utilize effective settlement strategies).
-Becoming a ‘local’ varies depending on the location – from six months to third generation - but most people would begin to feel well connected in all ways after 10 years in the location.
-The goal is to become an active citizen who enjoys their rights and fulfills their responsibilities in a cohesive community.
+Becoming a ‘local’ varies depending on the location – from six months to third generation – but most people would begin to feel well connected in all ways after 10 years in the location.
+The goal is to become an active citizen who enjoys their rights and fulfils their responsibilities in a cohesive community.

 Introduction